panva/jose/docs/functions/jwt_verify.jwtVerify.md

 Verifies the JWT format (to be a JWS Compact format), verifies the JWS signature, validates the JWT Claims Set.

+This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwt/verify'`.

 #### Type parameters

 | Name | Type |